johnbintz/what-did-they-say/readme.txt

 Download and unzip the latest version of **What Did They Say?!?** to your `wp-content/plugins` directory.
 If you plan on using custom transcript filters, create the directory `wp-content/transcript-filters`.

 **What Did They Say?!?** puts a menu item under Options.
-It also adds a meta box to post editing.
+It also adds a meta box to post editing and a new column in the Edit Posts lists which indicates how many transcripts are awaiting approval.

 == Frequently Asked Questions ==